 “The priority has to be on a radical epistemological shift so that we are doing more than facilitating new and more equitable spaces for agency within the structure but being prepared to accept our complicity in structural inequality”.

 Peer reviewers possess the privilege to act as gatekeepers of research, controlling who has the power to speak and be heard and to determine what types of methods, approaches and paradigms are legitimized and valued.
 Working with under-served communities to increase the racial and ethnic diversity of peer reviewers is an important, incremental step towards enhancing equity, voice, and representation in academic publishing.

 Peer reviewing also allows scholars to keep up with the latest research in the field and can help build new connections and future collaborations.
 Routledge and CRC Press are both part of the Taylor and Francis Group.
 Together they publish books and journals in science, engineering, behavioural science, education, social sciences and the humanities.

 “We are particularly keen to hear from people who are interested in peer reviewing book proposals and manuscripts for Routledge or CRC Press across all disciplines.
 Our review process is anonymous, and we offer reviewers a choice of payment or books as payment.
 If you would like to contact me with a link to your department website and/or areas of research and teaching, I can introduce the appropriate subject editor at Routledge”.
 Natalie Foster, Senior Publisher, Routledge, Taylor and Francis.

 If you are interested in peer reviewing for Routledge or CRC Press, please contact Natalie Foster by email: email@example.com

-Please mention Black British Academics with your enquiry for a dedicated response, and COMPLETE OUR TWO-MINUTE SURVEY so we can better serve your needs.
+Please mention Black British Academics with your enquiry for a dedicated response.